SainsburyWellcomeCentre/aeon_docs/src/reference/acquisition/alerts.md

 (target-node-formatlogmessage)=
 ### FormatLogMessage
 All alert messages can also be logged to file, along with other lower priority 'notifications' that should be logged but is not urgent enough to warrant an alert.
-The `FormatLogMessage (Aeon.acquisition)` node formats the incoming data stream to enable the logging of alerts.
+The `FormatLogMessage (Aeon.Acquisition)` node formats the incoming data stream to enable the logging of alerts.

 #### Inputs
 This node will accept any input but these must contain the information required for the alert message and timestamp.